-In order for Episerver CMS to send out email notifications, for example, to users who are working with projects or content approvals, or if you are using Episerver Forms and want to send emails from form postings, you need to configure your email server.
+For Episerver CMS to send out email notifications, (for example, to users who are working with projects or content approvals), or if you are using Episerver Forms and want to send emails from form postings, you need to configure your email server.

-Note: If you are using Episerver DXC Service, see Configuring the email server for more information on how to configure the email server for your websites.
+Note: If you are using Episerver Customer-Centric Digital Experience Platform (DXP), see Configuring the email server for more information on how to configure the email server for your websites.

 How it works